Hex versus tet meshes in FEA

 The image produced by the tet mesh looks similar at first but the borders between the bands of different colors that indicate stress levels look blotchy and imprecise.

-The reason for this becomes clear when the mesh is overlaid on the stress results.
+The reason for the differences becomes clear when the mesh is overlaid on the stress results.

 The hex mesh looks regular because it is.